wp-plugins/gift-cards-for-woocommerce/readme.txt

 A: Unfortunately that is not a current feature.
 The format of the email will match the email format of your site.
 I will be looking into making it a feature in the future.

 == Changelog ==
+= 2.1.1 =
+* FIX: Product not saving as a gift card
+* FIX: Missed translation field on Checkout page

 = 2.1.0 =
 * FIX: Calles for classes